iosifv/iosifv.com/README.md

   - [ ] Crypto mining
   - [ ] Photography
 - [ ] Contact page
+  - [ ] Look into adding heroicons for the contact page
 - [ ] Home Page
   - [ ] Move the footer to the bottom
 - [ ] Create a password protected page